BrennanFulmer/Book_Writer/README.md

 ## Installation Instructions:

-To install clone this repository to your local machine.
-Next open your command line and run the command "shotgun" (without quotes).
-From there browser to the link on your screen and you'll be in the app.
-Note you may need to install bundler, and other dependencies before shotgun and the software in general will work.
+To install download/clone this repository to your local machine.
+Next open your command line.
+Then run the commands "rake db:migrate" and "shotgun" (without quotes).
+From there browse to the link on your screen (should be http://127.0.0.1:9393/) and you'll be in the app.
+Note you may need to install bundler, and other dependencies before any of the software will work.

 ## Contributors Guide: